shoober420/windows11-scripts/README.md

 InterruptAffinityPolicyTool.txt

-WinInsiderUpdateChecklist.txt (to-do list when new Windows Insider build is installed)
+WinInsiderBuildUpdateChecklist.txt (instructions for when a new Windows Insider build is installed)

 SetTimerResolution.bat (script needed to launch SetTimerResolution.exe at boot)